spryker/spryker-docs/docs/scos/dev/guidelines/making-your-spryker-shop-secure.md

     link: docs/scos/dev/guidelines/project-development-guidelines.html
 ---

-Digital security is critical in our modern digital world, especially for successful businesses.
-Therefore, Spryker is advising to go through the following security actions to ensure the safety of your customers’ and partners’ data.

-## Security advisory
+This doc describes the guidelines for securing your customers' and partners' data.

-### Passwords
+## Passwords

-The most important about password security is not to save it in plain text.
-Therefore, Spryker uses BCrypt, which uses Blowfish to hash a password and adds a random salt to each hash, preventing Rainbow-Table based attacks.
-Additionally, you can force your users to use special characters to prevent dictionary-attacks or brute-forcing by adding validation rules to relevant forms.
-In case you need even higher security, you can use the 2-factor authentication mechanisms to increase security, and CAPTCHA systems to prevent brute-force.
+The most important about password security is to not save it in plain text.
+Therefore, Spryker uses BCrypt, which uses Blowfish to hash passwords and add a random salt to each hash, preventing rainbow table attacks.
+To prevent dictionary and brute force attacks, you can force users to use special characters by adding validation rules to needed forms.
+For even higher security, use 2-factor authentication and CAPTCHA.

-### Encrypted communication
+## Encrypted communication

-Passwords and customer personal data are transferred to shop in plain text since HTTP is a textual protocol having no built-in encryption.
-Therefore, a good practice is to configure and implement transport layer security, also known as TLS, which is widely known to most users as HTTPS.
+As HTTP is a textual protocol having no built-in encryption, passwords and customer personal data are transferred to shops in plain text.
+So, a good practice is to configure and implement transport layer security (TLS), which is widely known to most users as HTTPS.

-In most cases, it allows preventing eavesdropping on traffic of your users in local public  networks like free Wi-Fi hotspots.

-Besides, it can be used to authenticate parties passwordless in integrations with other systems by requiring a client certificate to be trusted.
+In most cases, it prevents eavesdropping on traffic of users in local public networks like free Wi-Fi hotspots.
+Besides, it can be used to authenticate users using third-party integrations by requiring a client certificate to be trusted.

-TLS configuration is not applied to Spryker directly, but is configured on the webserver level:
+TLS configuration is configured on the webserver level.
+See the following configuration references for both web servers:

 * [Nginx](https://nginx.org/en/docs/http/configuring_https_servers.html)
 * [Apache](https://httpd.apache.org/docs/2.4/ssl/ssl_howto.html)

-Forcing HTTPS can also be done via the `Strict-Transport-Security` header and can be configured for Yves, Glue and Zed with:
+Optionally, you can force HTTPS for the Storefront, Back Office, and Glue using the  `Strict-Transport-Security` header:
 * `HttpConstants::ZED_HTTP_STRICT_TRANSPORT_SECURITY_ENABLED`
 * `HttpConstants::YVES_HTTP_STRICT_TRANSPORT_SECURITY_ENABLED`
 * `HttpConstants::ZED_HTTP_STRICT_TRANSPORT_SECURITY_CONFIG`